-&lt;sup>9 Bell, Barrett, and McNerney, "Verifying Energy Efficiency Job Creation: Current Practices and Recommendations," Report F1501, American Council for an Energy-Efficient Economy, September 2015.
+10 Bell, Barrett, and McNerney, "Verifying Energy Efficiency Job Creation: Current Practices and Recommendations," Report F1501, American Council for an Energy-Efficient Economy, September 2015.

 PLANning") modeling software.
-Pinnacle Economics relied on the IMPLAN economic impact model and 2020 IMPLAN data for the Oregon economy-the most current data available.
+Pinnacle Economics relied on the IMPLAN economic impact model and 2022 IMPLAN data for the Oregon economy-the most current data available.11

-Input-output analysis employs specific terminology to identify three different types of economic impacts.
-Expenditures made through Energy Trust programs affect the Oregon economy directly, through the purchases of goods and services in this state.
+Input-output analysis employs specific terminology to identify three different types of economic impacts.12 Expenditures made through Energy Trust programs affect the Oregon economy directly, through the purchases of goods and services in this state.
 Direct impacts include Energy Trust's hiring and payroll; participant spending on energy-efficiency installations, audits, or other services; and consumption spending by households as they re-spend their energy savings.

 Direct spending will, in turn, generate purchases of intermediate goods and services from other, related sectors of the economy.
 These indirect impacts are often called supply-chain impacts because they represent spending among businesses.
-The first round of indirect impacts include Energy Trust's spending on Program Management and Delivery Contractors ("PMCs" and "PDCs") who deliver and promote energy-efficiency programs; Oregon manufacturers of energy efficient equipment or, in their absence, Oregon retailers, wholesalers, and distributors of energy-efficient equipment; and a broad range of local manufacturers, farmers, and others who provide the commodities purchased by consumers.
-The first round of indirect impacts lead to additional indirect impacts as, for example, PMCs rent office space or purchase supplies, manufacturers purchase spare parts or utilities, and local farmers purchase fuels or fertilizers.
+The first round of indirect impacts include Energy Trust's spending on Program Management and Delivery Contractors ("PMCs" and "PDCs") who deliver and promote energy-efficiency programs; Oregon manufacturers of energy efficient equipment or, in their absence, Oregon retailers, wholesalers, and distributors of energy-efficient equipment; and a broad range of local manufacturers, farmers, and others who provide the commodities purchased by consumers.13 The first round of indirect impacts lead to additional indirect impacts as, for example, PMCs rent office space and purchase office supplies and equipment, manufacturers purchase spare parts and utilities, and local farmers purchase fuels and fertilizers.

 The direct and indirect increases in employment and income enhance overall economic purchasing power for Oregon households, which generates consumption-related spending and leads to additional induced impacts.
 This cycle of direct, indirect, and induced spending continues until the spending eventually leaks out of the local economy as a result of taxes, savings, or purchases of non-locally produced goods and services or "imports."
-The IMPLAN model accounts for imported goods and services through the use of Regional Purchase Coefficients (or "RPCs") for each of the 546 industry sectors in the Oregon model.
+The IMPLAN model accounts for imported goods and services through the use of Local Purchase Coefficients (or "LPCs") for the commodities produced by the 546 industry sectors in the Oregon model.